mughesaraja/AI-Course-Creator/README.md

  - Instructional design principles can be effectively embedded into prompt logic
  - Iteration is essential — initial outputs require refinement

+# Limitations & Considerations

+- AI outputs can vary in quality depending on prompt input
+- Some topics may require additional refinement for accuracy
+- Human review is still important to ensure correctness and relevance

+This system is designed to support course creation, not fully replace instructional design expertise.

 # Next Steps